IgniteUI/indigo-design-docfx/en/components/progress.md

 ### Styling

-The Progress comes with styling flexibility through the various overrides for its text, as well as changing the colors of stripes, fill and track.
+The Progress comes with styling flexibility through the various overrides for its text, as well as changing the colors of stripes, fill, and track.

 ![](../images/progress_striped.png)
 ![](../images/progress_clear.png)